 This article is by Aaron Wallace, a premier Los Angeles criminal lawyer.
 Annulment ends marriage the same way as divorce.
 However, with an annulment, the couple goes back to the state they were in before they got married.
 With annulments, it is as if the marriage never took place.
 Marriage should be voidable or void for it to qualify for an annulment.
 Valid marriages have to go through divorce proceedings.
 To understand how annulments affect children and their rights as heirs, it is important to review various aspects of annulments.

 When Can a Spouse File for an Annulment?

 To apply for an annulment, spouses are required to be legally married.
 The law requires that an annulment be filed 60 days after the marriage.
 The procedure of an annulment is the same as a divorce.
 The main considerations made during an annulment hearing is if the marriage was based on fraud, coercion, or if it involved an under aged spouse.
 The two most basic issues in an annulment are how the annulment will affect the couple’s property and children.

 How Do Annulments Affect the Couple’s Children?

-If the annulment in question involves children, the court will grant custody to a parent based on the child’s best interests.
+If the annulment in question involves children, the court will grant custody to a parent based on the child’s interests.
 A court order will be issued to cater for concerns like visitation and child support.
 In some cases, the court requires a confirmation of the children’s parentage before awarding custody.
 In some states, there may be limitations on the father’s rights due to the timing of the child’s birth.

 Children born before a marriage is annulled are deemed to be legitimate under the law.
 This has great implications on their citizenship and inheritance rights.